 3.14159 reasons to love Pi-Day weddings (and pies!) #Food Porn#cake topper#pie March 14 | Megan Finley meganfinley Photo by Paul Blackfield Photography Related Post Marisa & Patrick's Pi day wedding in a science museum Marisa & Patrick based the theme of their wedding entirely on the location.
 Since they are science/comic nerds the venue of their dreams turned out...
 Read more It's Pi Day!
 We've featured several Pi Day weddings, and we want to celebrate the day by sharing both our favorite kinds of Pi and pie.
 I thought I'd kick it off with Tony and Emily's wedding cake and pie buffet that was decorated with an adorable Pi banner cake topper.
 As Emily explains… Tony doesn't like cake and I love cake and pie, so we compromised and had an assortment of both!
 Banner cake toppers read "Tony & Emily" and the other is the first nine digits of Pi.
 Now let's salivate over more wedding pie action… Michelle made those pie toppers, and they're standing in the shape of pi for their Pi Day wedding — PIE INCEPTION!
 Photo by Liquid Video Lab Here's Miranda and Evan cutting their wedding pie with the DIY pie topper in honor of where they met.
 Photo by Matt Wittmeyer Gotta love these flag toppers on the rhubarb wedding pie.
 "A co-worker makes these delicious gigantic whoopie pies, aptly named Gigantor.
 They have been part of our family celebrations for a few years now.
 The baby whoopie pies were lovingly crafted by [the groom's] mom."
 Photos by Karenscape Photography Check out those heart-shaped pie-pops from Lee and Leon's wedding.
 Photo by Mathy Shoots People.
 Lots of people love wedding cake, but there's a big world of potential wedding desserts out there — including mini pies!
 Laura and David opted to serve these tiny treats at their Southern hippie wedding.
 The best part?
 There were tons of pies leftover, so guests got to take plenty of them home.
 Photo by Yaritza Colon Chad and Matt not only served pie at their wedding, but they served up said wedding pies themselves!
 Check out the adorable chef hats.
 Photo by Dream Time Images Sara does't like cake, so she served pies at their wedding instead.
 She also made the labels pictured above.
 Oh, and she also included pie in her vows: I am marrying you not because you make the best key lime pie in the world, or because we both think it's reasonable to wash our dishes with Windex when we run out of soap… I am marrying you because you are my best friend, because we've managed to create a life filled with laughter, passion, creativity, silliness, and support.
 And a lot of wine.
 Kara and Nicki served pizza and pie at their wedding.
 Obviously, the pie was a big hit.
 Frequent Offbeat Bride contributor Elizabeth made 25 wedding pies, complete with adorable hearts.
 It's not a pie, but it's Pi!
 James and Melissa got married on Pi Day and this was their wedding logo.
 Trust, you're going to want to see their whole wedding.
 Want a second helping of pie?
 Get thee to our wedding pies archive!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Audrey & Etienne's French cheese-loving wedding at a ski resort NEXT Kids plot their grand wedding escape: a bedtime story Toggle comments [ 6 ] Thank you oh so much for doing wedding pie posts!
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Audrey & Etienne's French cheese-loving wedding at a ski resort NEXT Kids plot their grand wedding escape: a bedtime story Show/Hide comments [ 6 ] Thank you oh so much for doing wedding pie posts!
 It's been hard trying to convince more traditional people in my family that it's ok to have pie instead of cake at weddings!
 1 agrees Reply Offbeat Brides looooove pie!
 2 agree Reply You can also put pies IN cake! http://offbeathome.com/2013/01/tiny-pies-in-a-cake 2 agree Reply My bf suggested whe should get married on epic pie day (3/14/2015).
 I thought it was a great idea and put it in our agenda including a year in advance notice.
 Half joking, because it might be a bit soon, I want to save a bit longer.
 He says I'm nuts for taking him serious, I say he loves me because I'm nuts.
 He agreed. 😀 Reply Question: I want to do pies and ice cream for my June 2014 wedding… I want to do home-made pies, however, my Grandma totally wouldn't be down with making pies for 175 people… Is it rude to ask?
 Reply Are there other people in your family and friends who you could ask?
 If you divide the task among a few people, the load would be more manageable.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.